jylhakos/access_control_sawtooth_rest_api/README.md

 By default, the Docker daemon listens for connections on a socket to accept requests sent from Hyperledger Sawtooths' clients to [Hyperledger Sawtooth's REST API](https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api/endpoint_specs.html) endpoint.

-The reverse proxy server takes requests froriginom a Sawtooth client and forwards these requests to Hyperledger Sawtooth's REST API.
+The reverse proxy server receives GET requests from a Sawtooth client and forwards those GET requests to Hyperledger Sawtooth's REST API.

-The following are steps how to install, configure, and run Apache Reverse Proxy and Linux Firewall to control access to Hyperledger Sawtooth's REST API.
+The following are major steps how to install, configure, and run either Apache or Nginx as Reverse Proxy and Linux Firewall to control access to Hyperledger Sawtooth's REST API.

 ### Prerequisites